 Cryogenic testing capabilities

-Our state-of-the-art laboratories utilize the latest testing facilities and equipment to carry out cryogenic testing in Helium, cooled down to as low as 4.7K, as well as to accommodate other cryogenic fluids including liquid hydrogen (LH2), liquid nitrogen (LN2) and liquid natural gas (LNG).
+Our state-of-the-art laboratories utilize the latest testing facilities and equipment to carry out cryogenic testing in Helium cooled down to as low as 4.7K and in liquid nitrogen (LN2).

 We can evaluate and test such materials as austenitic stainless steels, steel alloys, aluminum alloys, composites and Al-Li alloys.
 Using our most advanced computer systems, we are able to monitor control rooms and equipment for seat leakage, temperature, oxygen, and pressure.